-After the recent lockdown in Toronto (for 28 days), the real estate market is going to slow down a bit.
+After the recent lockdown in Toronto, the real estate market is going to slow down a bit.
 If you were considering buying a condo in Toronto, you must be sure if it is the right time to go with the deal or should you wait.

 Condos were least liked by many.
 Small homes, with intruders in the hallway, and some more restrictions.
 But times like these have reversed the preference for many.

 You also would be feeling the same and have realized that this is the time to think of what you need, not what you want.
 This has led them to think to prefer buying a condo rather than buying a detached home.

 As the demand for condos is increasing, so is their price.
 According to research, the prices of condos have gone up by almost 12% in the past few months (according to July figures).

 Though the prices of condos are increasing, the rental prices are relatively decreasing.
 This could be a sign of worry if the intention is to generate income from renting out the condo.
 Having said that, it is all a matter of time, in the long run, things would start getting back to normal.
 And so would the rental from condos.

 However, the disadvantage here is that you may not be able to physically inspect the property.
 You could only pay for a virtual tour.